January, February, and March (Oh please, not July, too) 2014

 While I was hunting for Prayuth's ditty I did find this: [CLICK HERE] .
 Wow!
 This short film was so well done.
 It was created by the Network of Thais Overseas.
 You can find their Facebook page here: https://www.facebook.com/.
 Please encourage them by "liking" it.

 I am hoping you are inspired by now to write a letter to one or more misguided politicians outside of Thailand --Particularly those in the US, UK an Land of Oz-- to tell them that they got it all wrong.
 And let me know if you do.

 At the suggestion of my sister, I really have written the following to John Kerry.
 I promise to publish the reply, if any.
 I am sure some minor underling will tap dance around all of these issues and, in the end, say nothing.
 Isn't that what diplomacy is anyway?

 OK.
-So now I will have an NSA file in addition to the one the FBI has squirreled away somewhere a couple of decades ago.
+So now I will have an NSA file in addition to the one the FBI has squirreled away somewhere from a couple of decades ago.

 Thailand's Miss Universe contestant has relinquished her crown because of the blow-back she got from suggesting on Facebook (or was it Twitter?) that red shirts be executed.
 She also used social media to admire her own breasts.
 I can't think of a single smart-ass thing to say about that.
 Don't think I need to.

 Have we been experiencing some kind of through-the-looking-glass Sadie Hawkins holiday where we were supposed to wear our clothing backwards?
 It seems that way.
 Maybe because it's Friday the 13th and there is a full moon.